frossm/quoter/README.md

 This is obviously not meant to be a large financial package.
 It's just a small utility that I wanted to use to tell me if I'll ever be able to retire :-)   If you have suggestions or idea, please let me know.

-quoter at fross dot org.
+quoter at fross dot org

 ## License